 Related: The Best Espresso Machines

 Best Decaf: Nespresso VertuoLine Decaffeinato Intenso

-What We Like: Equal in flavor to Nespresso’s caffeinated capsules
+What We Love: Equal in flavor to Nespresso’s caffeinated capsules

-What We Don't Like: Only comes in 1.4 oz pods; only works with VertuoLine machine
+What We Don't Love: Only comes in 1.4 oz pods; only works with VertuoLine machine

 Because espresso is so closely associated with an invigorating jolt of caffeine, decaf espresso often finds itself shunted to the side of any discussion about this style of coffee.

 However, Nespresso makes an excellent decaffeinated espresso for its Vertuo machine, featuring a medium roast, a mixture of Colombian, Brazilian, and Asian beans, and a clear and concentrated flavor with a silky texture.

 Series: Vertuo | Intensity: 7 | Serving Size: 1.4 oz | Roast: Medium